hellohaptik/docs_haptik/docs/agent-chat/for-chat-agents.md

   Depending on the permissions and features assigned to a Chat agent user, more actions could become accessible.

-    Tip: We also have a system to enforce Data level permissioning i.e. an agent user is allowed to view/edit the data for which client can be controlled using this.
+    Tip: We also have a system to enforce Data level permissioning i.e. an agent user is allowed to view/edit data for which business can be controlled using this.